All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What Is Obstructive Sleep Apnea and Why Does Weight Matter?

 Obstructive sleep apnea (OSA) happens when the soft tissue in your throat collapses during sleep.
 This blocks your airway, briefly cutting off oxygen.
 Your brain wakes you up (sometimes dozens of times per hour) so you can breathe again.
-Most people do not remember these awakenings, but they destroy sleep quality.
+Most people don't remember these awakenings, but they destroy sleep quality.

 Excess weight is the biggest risk factor.
 Fat deposits around the neck and upper airway narrow the breathing passage.
 Abdominal fat also pushes up on the diaphragm, reducing lung volume.
 Studies estimate that 60 to 70 percent of people with OSA are overweight or obese.